 Create sub-branches for each learning style by brainstorming specific learning activities that you've engaged in successfully in the past or that you would like to try out.

-You might even add sub-sub-branches by drafting SMART goals for the activities that you think have the most potential for your learning plan.
+You might even add sub-sub-branches by writing SMART goals for the activities that you think have the most potential for your learning plan.

-To refine your ideas for a new, final draft of the mind map, focus on just 3 of the learning styles and 3-5 activities for each one.
+To refine your ideas for a new, final draft of the mind map, focus on just three of the learning styles and three to five activities for each one.
 Omit the others.
 This added focus will ensure that your mind map becomes actionable rather than overwhelming.

 This is just one idea!
 Alternatively, you might choose to explore:

 What's important is to choose something that you could benefit from reorganizing in a personally meaningful way.

 I suggest that you split this activity into four steps, which I'll call The Four Ps.

 Plan: This stage corresponds to your estimate of the time you want to allocate to perform the exercise.